l00sy4/ClementineLdr/README.md

 - API hashing without walking the PEB.
 Since the injector will be backed by a file, it can safely call `LoadLibrary` and pass the address to the loader

-- As call stacks from LoadLibrary, NtAllocateVirtualMemory and NtProtectVirtualMemory leading to unbacked RX memory can lead to detections, Clementine uses `TpAllocWork` to execute callbacks, as per the second reference
+- !WILL BE CHANGED!
+As call stacks from LoadLibrary, NtAllocateVirtualMemory and NtProtectVirtualMemory leading to unbacked RX memory can lead to detections, Clementine uses `TpAllocWork` to execute callbacks, as per the second reference

 - Sets up exception handlers and executes TLS callbacks, if they exist

 ##### In Progress

-- Sleep mask using ROP chains
+- Sleep mask

 - Inject PE in chunks and clean up after allocation